Do I Have to Sell My House in a Divorce? See 4 Options

 In a divorce, both parties are typically accustomed to sharing the expense of maintaining a home.
 Alone, the financial burdens can stack up quickly.

 “Can you pay the mortgage, property taxes, homeowners insurance, and maintenance?
-There are many hidden costs that homeowners incur,” says Denise Erlich, an Illinois attorney that specializes in divorce and family law.
+There are many hidden costs that homeowners incur,” says Denise Erlich, an Illinois attorney who specializes in divorce and family law.
 “You should not simply be comparing the monthly mortgage to the cost you would pay to rent a residence.
 Utilities are probably two times the cost in a house than an apartment.”

-According to Leamon, if one party hasn’t worked for years or only worked part time, the financial limitations can be even more insurmountable.
+According to Leamon, if one party hasn’t worked for years or only worked part-time, the financial limitations can be even more insurmountable.

 You may also need the cash from your home sale to satisfy the divorce settlement agreement.